lucasliao0403/time-machine/README.txt

 - [ ] Cost estimation
 - [ ] Response caching

+### **Phase 2.5: Simplification (Next)**

+Cut out unnecessary features like caching responses and tracking AI, and finding problems and waste.
+Focus only on "what if" games.

 ### 🚧 Phase 3: Web UI (PLANNED)
 - [ ] Web-based execution viewer
 - [ ] State inspection interface